-Catholic Intellectual Tradition and Spiritan Studies Award for Graduate Student Research
+Catholic Faith and Culture and Spiritan Studies Award for Graduate Student Research

-The Center for the Catholic Intellectual Tradition (CCIT) and the Center for Spiritan Studies are pleased to announce one award for graduate student research.
+The Center for Catholic Faith and Culture and the Center for Spiritan Studies are pleased to announce two awards for graduate student research.
 Our aim is to celebrate and encourage graduate research that engages resources in Catholic intellectual traditions in general or Spiritan sources more particularly.
-The award will include a prize of $300.
+Each award will include a prize of $250.
 The award will be offered to eligible work done in the disciplines of theology or philosophy.

-Research projects accepted for the Graduate Student Reserach Symposium (GSRS) will be considered for the Catholic Intellectual Tradition and Spiritan Studies Graduate Student Research Award.
+Research projects accepted for the Graduate Student Reserach Symposium (GSRS) will be considered for the Catholic Intellectual Tradition and Spiritan Studies Graduate Student Research Awards.
 To learn more about the GSRS and to submit an abstract, please visit http://www.duq.edu/research/student-research/graduate-symposium.
-Learn more about the Center for the Catholic Intellectual Tradition here.
-Learn more about the Center for Spiritan Studies here.
+Read more about the Center for Catholic Faith and Culture and the Center for Spiritan Studies.

 Relevant submissions will be evaluated according to the following criteria:

 Substantive engagement with Catholic intellectual resources in general or Spiritan resources particularly

 - Clearly identifies Catholic or Spiritan resources (concepts, theories, thinkers, texts, practices, communities, cultural products) to be explored as the primary focus of research or applied in the service of another research topic

 - Demonstrates understanding of and facility with those resources

 - Demonstrated familiarity with relevant literature